General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

 The core principle behind multimodal models lies in learning shared representations across different data types.
 The challenge of creating this shared representation can be addressed through several architectural strategies, each with a different approach to learning the joint distribution of multimodal data.
 One dominant strategy is joint embedding alignment, where separate, specialized encoders are used for each modality (e.g., a \gls{gnn} for molecular structures and a Transformer for text).
 These encoders independently map their respective inputs into their own high-dimensional vector spaces.
 The key learning objective, often driven by contrastive learning (see \Cref{sec:contrastive_learning}), is to align these separate spaces.

 Another common approach is input-level fusion, where different data types are tokenized into a common format and fed into a single, unified architecture.
 For instance, a molecular structure might be converted into a \gls{smiles} string, an image into a sequence of patches, and text into its standard tokens.
-These disparate token sequences are then concatenated and processed by a single large model, typically a Transformer.
-This architecture allows the model's attention mechanism to learn correlations between modalities at a fundamental level directly---an image patch can \enquote{attend} to a word in the description, for instance.
-A more recent and highly efficient variant is adapter-based integration, where a powerful, pre-trained unimodal model (models that take a single type of representation) (like an \gls{llm}) is frozen, and a small \enquote{adapter network} (see discussion about adapter in \Cref{sec:model_adaptation}) is trained to project the embeddings from a secondary modality (e.g., a molecule) into the \gls{llm}'s existing latent space.
-This adapter effectively learns to translate the new data type into the \gls{llm}'s native \enquote{language}, leveraging the \gls{llm}'s vast pre-existing knowledge without the need for complete re-training.
+These disparate token sequences are then concatenated and processed by a single large model, typically a Transformer.\autocite{xu2025qwen3} The model's attention mechanism can learn correlations between modalities, e.g., an image patch can \enquote{attend} to a word in the description.
+A more recent and highly efficient variant is adapter-based integration, where a powerful, pre-trained unimodal model (models that take a single type of representation) (like an \gls{llm}) is frozen, and a small \enquote{adapter network} (see discussion about adapter in \Cref{sec:model_adaptation}) is trained to project the embeddings from a secondary modality (e.g., a molecule) into the \gls{llm}'s existing latent space.\autocite{liu2023multi} This adapter effectively learns to translate the new data type into the \gls{llm}'s native \enquote{language}, leveraging the \gls{llm}'s vast pre-existing knowledge without the need for complete re-training.
 For instance, a model might learn that the textual description \enquote{benzene ring} corresponds to a specific visual pattern in molecular diagrams and produces characteristic peaks in \gls{nmr} spectroscopy.
 This cross-modal understanding enables more comprehensive and contextually rich analysis than any single modality alone could provide.